-In the mutational history, new variants occurred in the genomic background of the variants preceding them in the reconstructed mutation history with a very high propensity (co-occurrence index, COI > 84%; Fig. 2), except for one low-frequency offshoot mentioned above (β{3b} ; COI = 54%).
+New variants occurred in the genomic background of the variants preceding them in the reconstructed mutation history with a very high propensity (co-occurrence index, COI > 84%; fig. 2), except for one low-frequency offshoot mentioned above (β{3b} ; COI = 54%).
 Overall, these results suggest a strong signal to infer a sequential mutational history, even though a small minority of sequences at a position may have experienced homoplasy or recurrent mutations.
-Indeed, a bootstrap analysis involving genome resampling to assess the robustness of the mutation history produced high bootstrap confidence levels (BCLs) for key groups of mutations as well as many offshoots (Fig. 2; BCL > 95%).
+Indeed, a bootstrap analysis involving genome resampling to assess the robustness of the mutation history produced high bootstrap confidence levels (BCLs) for key groups of mutations as well as many offshoots (fig. 2; BCL > 95%).

-Episodic evolution and selection
+Episodic Evolution and Selection

-The order of some mutations in the mutational history is not established with high BCLs, e.g., the relative order of ε_1 , ε_2 , and ε_3 mutations.
+The order of some mutations in the mutational history is not established with high BCLs, for example, the relative order of ε_1 , ε_2 , and ε_3 mutations.
 This is because the three ε variants almost always occur together (7,624 genomes), and the intermediate combinations of ε variants were found in only 42 genomes.
 Similarly, the count of genomes harboring all three β variants (22,739 genomes) far exceeded those with two or fewer β variants (201 genomes).
-There is a strong temporal tendency of variants to be sampled together (e.g., $\epsilon_1 - \epsilon_3$ and $\alpha{1a} - \alpha{1d}$), suggesting an episodic spread of variants (Wald-Wolfowitz runs-tests P << 0.01; see Materials and Methods) that does not allow for determining the precise order of mutation appearance.
-Episodic variant spread may be caused by founder effects, positive selection, or both (e.g., MacLean et al. 2020).
-It may also be an artifact of highly uneven regional and temporal genome sequencing that will produce a biased representative sample of the actual worldwide population (Fig. 1b).
+There is a strong temporal tendency of variants to be sampled together (e.g., ε_1 - ε_3 and α{1a} - α{1d}), suggesting an episodic spread of variants (Wald-Wolfowitz run tests $P \ll 0.01$; see Materials and Methods) that does not allow for determining the precise order of some mutations' appearance.
+Episodic variant spread may be caused by founder effects, positive selection, or both (e.g., MacLean et al. 2021).
+It may also be an artifact of highly uneven regional and temporal genome sequencing that will produce a biased representative sample of the actual worldwide population (fig. 1b).

-In this mutation history, the ratio of nonsynonymous to synonymous changes (N/S) is 1.9, which is almost 10-times larger than the ratio of 0.18 for the inferred proCoV2 and observed Bat CoV proteins.
-The McDonald-Kreitman test (McDonald and Kreitman 1991) rejected the similarity of molecular evolutionary patterns observed within the SARS-CoV-2 population (29KG dataset) and between human proCoV2 and the bat coronavirus.
-However, the selective interpretation of such a difference is complicated by the fact that polymorphisms in SARS-CoV-2 genomes are affected by molecular mechanisms (e.g., RNA editing) (Giorgio et al. 2020; Rice et al. 2020), not just selection, and slightly deleterious alleles can become common when there is a population expansion (Casals and Bertranpetit 2012).
+In this mutation history, the ratio of nonsynonymous to synonymous changes (N/S) is 1.9, which is almost ten times larger than their ratio of 0.18 for the inferred proCoV2 and observed Bat CoV proteins.
+The McDonald-Kreitman test (McDonald and Kreitman 1991) rejected the similarity of molecular evolutionary patterns observed within the SARS-CoV-2 population (29KG data set) and between human proCoV2 and the bat coronavirus.
+However, the selective interpretation of such a difference is complicated by the fact that polymorphisms in SARS-CoV-2 genomes are affected by molecular mechanisms (e.g., RNA editing) (Giorgio et al. 2020; Rice et al. 2021), not just selection, and slightly deleterious alleles can become common when there is a population expansion (Casals and Bertranpetit 2012).
 Furthermore, selection may have played a significant role during the divergence of human CoV-2 and bat CoV sequences (MacLean et al. 2021; Martin et al. 2021; Tegally et al. 2021).
-Nevertheless, N/S patterns derived from common variants show that molecular evolutionary patterns observed within SARS-CoV-2 genomes infecting humans differ from those spanning the divergence between the bat RaTG13 and SARS-CoV-2 genomes, even though positive selection in the early SARS-CoV-2 pandemic history may have been limited (Chiara et al. 2021; MacLean et al. 2021).
+Nevertheless, N/S patterns derived from common variants show that molecular evolutionary patterns observed within SARS-CoV-2 genomes infecting humans differ from those spanning the divergence between the bat RaTG13 and SARS-CoV-2 genomes, even though positive selection in the early SARS-